martinescardo/HoTTEST-Summer-School/Agda/HITs/Solutions5.lagda.md

                                                   ∙ Circle2-rec-east _ _ _ _))}
 ```

-Conclude that Circle2 is equivalent to Susp Bool:
+(⋆) Conclude that Circle2 is equivalent to Susp Bool:

 ```
 Circle2-Susp-Bool : Circle2 ≃ Susp Bool
 Circle2-Susp-Bool = improve (Isomorphism c2s (Inverse s2c c2s2c s2c2s))
 ```

-# Functoriality of suspension
+# Functoriality of suspension (⋆⋆)

+In the Lecture 4 exercises, we defined functoriality for the suspension
+type, which given a function X → Y gives a function Σ X → Σ Y.  Show
+that this operation is functorial, meaning that it preserves identity
+and composition of functions:
 ```
 susp-func-id : ∀ {X : Type} → susp-func {X} id ∼ id
 susp-func-id = Susp-elim _ (refl _) (refl _)